Graded strength of comparative illusions is explained by Bayesian inference: Experiment 2

 \subsection{Discussion}

 Experiment 2 revealed several recurring strategies to correct anomalous CI sentences, including adjusting the syntactic positions of \textit{more} and the \textit{than} clause.
 Our descriptive analyses reveal that the majority of corrections were toward plausible interpretations.
-The most common interpretations were ``event comparison'' and ``individual comparison'', reaffirming previous findings \parencite{christensen2016dead,zhang_comparative_2024}.
+The most common interpretations were ``event comparison'' and ``individual comparison''.
+We acknowledge that one limitation of the current design is that introducing the meaning of \textit{more} before the experiment might prime participants about possible editing strategies and limit them from more creative edits.
+But in general, the patterns in Figure \ref{fig:exp2-qualitative} align with previous findings with no such instructions and support the prevalence of the ``event comparison'' and ``individual comparison'' interpretations \parencite{christensen2016dead,zhang_comparative_2024}.
 We operationalized the similarity between the anomalous and corrected sentences as their Damerau-Levenshtein word-level edit distance, thereby using DLD to approximate the noise magnitude under a random-edit noise model.
 The average edit distance in each illusion condition reflects its acceptability difference from the acceptable control in Experiment 1.
 This result is predicted by noisy-channel theory: CI acceptability is negatively related to noise magnitude as measured by DLD, and thus should in turn be positively related to the likelihood term of Eq. \ref{eq:bayes}.
 In the following section, we subject this prediction to a more fine-grained test by combining DLD with statistical language models to approximate all three terms of Eq. \ref{eq:bayes} (prior, likelihood, and evidence) in order to study the quantitative relationship between CI acceptability and the noisy-channel posterior.